-- 1) Security Administration, consisting of the Director of Security who is responsible for all functions of the Presbyterian Security Department and who managers all security officers; and an Operations Manager who assists the Security Manager. - 2) Security Operations, consisting of 27 uniformed officers divided into three shifts.
+1) Security Administration, consisting of the Director of Security who is responsible for all functions of the Presbyterian Security Department and who managers all security officers, Information Desk Receptionists and an Operations Manager who assists the Security Manager.

+2) Security Operations, consisting of 34 uniformed officers divided into three shifts.
 The Security Command Center is located in the Saunders Building at the Powelton Street Entrance adjacent to the Emergency Department.
 Security Operations is responsible for providing security and safety services 24 hours a day, and responds to all security and safety related requests for both routine and emergency services.
-The Security Manager has day-to-day responsibility for the Operations Center.
+The Director of Security and the Security Operations Manager has day-to-day responsibility for the Operations Center.